The date is November 19th, 1863. A crisp autumn day in the fields of southern

 It’s March – finally.
 The Winter darkness has noticeably given way to longer hours of daylight.
 The cold and the snows are abating.
 The crocuses and early spring flowers are in bloom.
 It’s a pleasure to waken to the birds chirping.
 And a person can feel that Spring is just around the corner.

-That is, except in Upstate New York
+That is, except in

 , where March doesn’t come until May (especially this year).